hgaiser/workspace-buttons/README.md

 The **mouse button to open preferences** has not been implemented, as this defaulted to a mouse right-click which can now open a menu.
 There is now a menu item to access the settings/preferences.

-The following feature of the [WorkspaceBar](https://gitlab.com/carmanaught/workspacebar) extension has been partially implemented.

-The **option for hiding empty workspaces** will not produce the same sort of result, as completely hiding the buttons doesn't work properly with the ability to traverse left/right between workspaces and gets skipped over.
-Instead, the labels are hidden (made empty) for empty workspaces and becomes visible when the act of scrolling/switching workspaces to an empty workspace makes it active.
-This ensures that some degree of accessibility is not lost.

 The visual appearance is generally similar, but the bottom borders have been removed and will not be implemented as they can clash with gnome-shell themes that may already display an underline under a button when a menu is open.
 Due to removing the bottom borders, the workspace label colors have been adjusted slightly to provide more contrast.

 ## Credits